 According to Schema.org, a HowTo is “an instruction that explains how to achieve a result by performing a sequence of steps.”
 You can use HowTo structured data to mark up articles that come in a how-to form, but that are not recipes.
 If there is an element of consumption, it should be a recipe.

 HowTo Schema.org was introduced in April 2017 and has now made its way to Google’s search engine.
 Google is always looking at structured data to do cool stuff with, so it’s easy to see why HowTo is an awesome addition to the roster.
 How about this, since your Google Home can now read your structured data powered recipes out loud, why shouldn’t it be able to read that how-to on how to fix a leaky faucet or change the busted lights in your kitchen cabinet?
 Google already has an action that works with smart displays.
-Google has confirmed that it supports new forms of search results snippets, like FAQs or frequently asked questions, Q&As and How-Tos.
-At the moment, Google only shows how-to rich results on mobile, not on desktop — but Google is actively testing bringing how-tos to desktop.
+At moment, Google only shows how-to rich results on mobile, not on desktop — but Google is actively testing bringing how-tos to desktop.
 Also, Google is testing how-tos on smart displays.

 That’s cool and all, but isn’t there a lot of code involved in building a how-to page with valid structured data?
 Yes, but Yoast SEO has an answer to that.
 Read on, my friend!

 How to add HowTo structured data using the WordPress content block in Yoast SEO

 Looking for an easy way to add it HowTo structured data to your WordPress site?
 Well, you’re in luck as we have one!
 In Yoast SEO, we’ve introduced the concept of structured data content blocks for WordPress’ new block editor.
 These blocks, including one for HowTo and FAQ structured data, automatically add the necessary code to the pieces of content that you add to this block.
 Of course, it validates perfectly in Google’s Structured Data Testing tool.
 Now adding structured data to your how-to article is as easy as filling in the fields!
 More on Yoast SEO How-to Schema structured data content blocks and the Yoast SEO FAQ content block.